mckayc/task-donegeon/README.md

 ## ✨ Features

 -   **Session-Based Master Lock:** The application is locked upon first visit and requires an admin password to unlock for the session, providing a strong security layer before any user profiles are accessible.
--   **AI-Powered Asset Library:** Use the Gemini API to automatically generate themed quests and market items to quickly populate your game world.
+-   **Static Asset Library:** A large, built-in library of pre-made quests, markets, items, and trophies to quickly populate a new game world.
 -   **Hybrid File Storage:** Supports local file storage for Docker development and Supabase cloud storage for production deployments.
 -   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards and penalties.
 -   **Character Progression:** Users earn Experience Points (XP) to gain Ranks, from Novice to Grandmaster.